mjmarr/dirty_data_project/README.md

-# Dirty Data Project :hankey:
+# Dirty Data Project :collision:

 ### Brief
 Clean datasets which are particularly dirty, and then provide an analysis into the cleaned data, by highlighting key insights the data holds.